 - And sometimes, I have plenty of ideas for what fanfic writers would call ‘drabbles’ or character studies, but they don’t really relate to the story at all.

-If I’d been left to my own devices, I would have spent an hour every morning trying to come up with ideas, only to give up in frustration.
+If I’d been left to my own devices, I would have spent a few minutes every morning trying to come up with ideas, only to give up in frustration.

-I wanted each day’s fic to be a complete story (beginning, middle, end but I didn’t want to spend any time plotting.
+I wanted each day’s fic to be a complete story (beginning, middle and end) but I didn’t want to spend any time plotting.
 I didn’t want to worry how characters got from A to B.

 Not fretting over it made it easier to consider a story ‘complete’, which made it easier to start on the next day’s fic without guilt (which made it easier to write).